henrikau/tools/README.md

 accurate to within "a few hundred ns" will not be as accurate for the system.

 pcie_clock is fairly simple, it reads TSC before and after reading both CLOCK_REALTIME and ptp_fd.
-It attempts to reduce the interference from other tasks by running as sched_deadline.
+It attempts to reduce the interference from other tasks by running as sched_rr with priority 80.
 For further accuracy, the task should be shielded using cpuset (cset is useful!).

 ```
+sudo cset shield -c 3 -k on
+sudo cset shield -s -p $$
 sudo ./build/pcie_clock -i eth2 -l 100000 -o ptp_clock.csv
 ```